JadeTheAnalyst/Advanced-Excel/README.md

-The dynamic dashboard is created in Excel to monitor the "Crowd funding" business performance over the years based on number of completed projects and raised fund using Pivot table, Pivot chart and Slicers.
+Created the dynamic dashboard  in Excel to monitor the "Crowd funding" business performance over the years based on number of completed projects and raised fund using Pivot table, Pivot chart and Slicers.